ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 whenever the entity is changing becomes much more challenging.
 This requires more pre-known knowledge about each entity and can cause unintentional bugs or inconsistencies in the data that are only discovered in runtime.
-Inspired by the experience of bigger companies like Facebook, Ent decided to handle this by keeping this information as close as possible to the entity.
+Inspired by the experience of bigger companies like Facebook, Ent decided to handle this by keeping this information as close as possible to the entity definition.
 Therefore hooks are just that - a piece of code that runs before and after an entity is changing.

 ## Let's do some examples